12 Free & Cheap Things to Do in Manawatu

 Location: 33 km north of Palmerston North.
 Head towards Ashhurst from Palmerston North and turn onto Pohangina Road.
 Drive through Pohangina and follow the Beehive Creek signposts from there.

 The windfarm is such a symbol of pride in the Manawatu region that windmills are now featured on the official logo of Manawatu District.
-The farm is located on Saddle Road and is very easy to access and public is allowed very close to the windmills.
+The farm is located on Saddle Road and is very easy to access and the public is allowed very close to the windmills.
 You will be surprised by their size and slow speed.

 Location: Saddle Road, just outside Ashhurst.